-Equipment with a keyboard for manual information entry.
-The information is either keyed-in and immediately printed on paper character-by-character (manual typing), or keyed-in and stored for word or line editing with following automatic print-out (interactive operations).
+This category covers equipment with a keyboard for manual information entry.
+The information is either keyedin and immediately printed on paper character-by-character (manual typing), or keyed-in and stored for word or line editing with following automatic print-out (interactive operations).
 Typewriters which are equipped with a full-page storage are considered as typewriters during manual typing and as printers (see C.3) during automatic print-out on a full page.